DreamonZhu/AI/README.md

 # ML
-the code of machine learning
+the code of machine learning, mainly for learning all kinds of theories in AI!